Encampment Outside University City Townhomes Refuses To Budge, Despite Court Order Demanding Them To Move Out

 PHILADELPHIA (CBS) – The encampment outside of University City townhomes in West Philadelphia is continuing to grow, despite a court order that demands they move out.
 The tents with human rights signs and other messages of hope and protest could soon become some residents’ new reality.

 “The symbolism of the tents for some person’s will not stand as simply as a symbol anymore,” Sheldon Davids said.
-“There are some person’s who will have to occupy tents.”READ MORE: Several People Injured After Tree Falls During West Philadelphia High School Reunion Party At Fairmount Park
+“There are some person’s who will have to occupy tents.”READ MORE: Pete Rose Dismisses Sexual Misconduct Questions At Phillies' Alumni Weekend: 'It Was 55 Years Ago, Babe'

 “A lot of folks don’t have a lot of options and flexibility,” Davids said.